ersheff/IMS322-Docs/docs/setup.md

 ## Browsers

-Although there are many different modern web browsers, there are essentially only 3 different [browser engines](https://en.wikipedia.org/wiki/Browser_engine) currently in use.
+Although there are many different modern web browsers, there are essentially only three different [browser engines](https://en.wikipedia.org/wiki/Browser_engine) currently in use.
 A browser engine is the software component under the hood that handles document layout, rendering, and security.

 - **WebKit** is maintained by Apple and used for the desktop and mobile versions of [Safari](https://www.apple.com/safari/), which is the default browser on Apple devices.
-- **Blink** is maintained by Google and powers all Chromium-based browsers, which includes [Google Chrome](https://www.google.com/chrome/), [Microsoft Edge](https://www.microsoft.com/en-us/edge), [Brave](https://brave.com/), [Opera GX](https://www.opera.com/gx), and others.
+- **Blink** is maintained by Google and powers all Chromium-based browsers, which include [Google Chrome](https://www.google.com/chrome/), [Microsoft Edge](https://www.microsoft.com/en-us/edge), [Brave](https://brave.com/), [Opera GX](https://www.opera.com/gx), and others.
 - **Gecko** is maintained by Mozilla and used for [Firefox](https://www.mozilla.org/en-US/firefox/).

 You should have _both_ Firefox and at least one Chromium-based browser installed on your laptop for this class.
 It is also recommended that you set one of these as the Live Server Custom Browser during VS Code configuration (instructions provided below).